nareto/haardict/README.md

 # Introduction
-This repository contains python code used for testing tree-based dictionary learning methods
+This repository contains python code used for testing the Haar dictionary learning method proposed in my PhD thesis.

 # Dependencies
 The following python packages are used: